-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?

 This recommendation aims to develop a monitoring mechanism for research careers and the implementation of the EFfRC across Europe.
 This Research and Innovation Careers Observatory (ReICO) will be developed and maintained from 2024 for six years by the Organisation for Economic Cooperation and Development (OECD) with support from the European Commission [27].
 ReICO will collect and analyse data on research careers in Europe including talent development and deployment, supply and demand, dynamics and pathways, and national policies.
-The proposed measures fall primarily under the responsibility of the countries, OECD, and European Commission.
-This recommendation is not (yet) directly relevant for RPOs and RFOs and will thus not be further translated into actions for RPOs and RFOs.
+The proposed measures fall mainly under the responsibility of the countries, OECD, and European Commission.
+Organisations could play an active role in the development and implementation of ReICO by engaging with key ReICO stakeholders and providing input and feedback on ReICO.
+Organisations might also end up as data sources for ReICO and collect and provide relevant internal data for the monitoring indicators which are selected for ReICO.
 ReICO is also addressed in Recommendations 41, 42, 43, and 44